chromium/chromium/chromeos/components/feature_usage/README.md

 * Record the usage time of the feature.

 The first two are reported periodically every 30 minutes.
 To correctly track 1-, 7-, 28-days users.
+These events are also reported on the object creation and on the system resume from suspension.
 The feature usage component encapsulates this logic.

 For more details see original [CL](https://crrev.com/c/2596263)